 Understandably, there’s been plenty of fear and pessimism in recent months.
 It’s easy to get distracted by doom-and-gloom narratives that shut down the ability to imagine solutions.
 But sometimes the best way to adapt to change is to view it with a completely different perspective.
 “One door closes, and another opens” as the adage goes.

 If you’re finding yourself stressed and overwhelmed, it may be helpful to gently turn your attention away from what has been lost or disrupted, and onto new and unexpected opportunities that have emerged.
 In what ways is your current situation actually an improvement?
-Strange and uncertain times can be more bearable when we realise that they’re also .
+Strange and uncertain times can be more bearable when we realise that they’re also potential times of great change and improvement.
 With the right mindset, chaos can become diversity, and lack of certainty can become freedom and flexibility.
 It’s all about using what you have, where you are right now.

 Trust your capabilities

 You might find yourself taking on roles you never imagined, working in new and uncomfortable ways, or finding yourself staring down the path of an entirely new career.
 It will help enormously to have belief in your own worth and ability to learn.
 Nobody can quite predict the economic situation going forward, and for many there are countless uncertainties.
 But we can always trust ourselves and our innate ability to learn and adapt, no matter the changing circumstances.

 Now might be the time to regularly remind yourself of your talents – the best of which could simply be a willingness to try new things.
 Be patient with yourself when it comes to using new technology, encountering new clients or situations, or facing the job-hunting process from scratch.
 Adaptation takes time!